regelneef/ForgeBackup/README.md

 * Automatically clean up old backups (disabled by default).
 * Disable certain dimensions from being backed up.
 Don't backup large dimensions that you don't need or want to.
 * Ability to totally configure what gets backed up.
 Backup mods, configuration and your world, or any other files or folders you may wish to.
+* Archival backups.
+These are long term backups which have their own folder and can optionally backup more than the regular backups do.
+These backups are for longer term storage if needed and are run daily, or on startup if one hasn't been run today yet, and a certain number of daily and weekly backups can be kept.
+Weekly backups are backups that were taken on Sunday.

 ## Bug Reports: ##